andrexm/lunar/README.md

 </script>
 ```

-You can also pass classes to the component you are using throught its selector using the __data-class__ attribute, but have in mind that, if your component has more than one element side by side, only the first one will receive that classes.
+You can also pass classes to the component you are using throught its selector using the __data-class__ attribute, but, have in mind that, if your component has more than one element side by side, only the first one will receive that classes.

 ```html
 <app-fruits data-class="p-6 mb-4 rounded-md"></app-fruits>